Carlos Gastélum: Tigres de Quintana Roo (second stint)

 On June 5, 2024, Gastélum was activated by Quintana Roo as a player, while still serving as the manager of the club.
 He appeared in only one game for Quintana Roo, walking in his only plate appearance.

 Toros de Tijuana

 On June 11, 2024, Gastélum was traded to the Toros de Tijuana, and was demoted to role of a coach for his new club.

 Coaching career

 On December 27, 2022, Gastelum was hired by the Toros de Tijuana to serve as the team's first base coach and base running/defense instructor for the 2023 season.

 On July 26, 2024, Gastélum was appointed manager of Tijuana, replacing Dan Firova.
-He was not retained following the season.
+He remained on the coaching staff in a non-manager capacity for the 2025 season.
+On November 9, 2025, Gastélum was fired by the team.

+On December 8, 2025, Gastélum was hired to serve as the third base coach for the Acereros de Monclova of the Mexican League.